thepackett/BevyAssetsScratchpad/README.md

 ## What problem does this solve or what need does it fill?
 Currently bevy_asset is geared toward loading and processing assets.
 The current pipeline for loading assets looks like (Assuming a custom implementation for everything is needed):
+## Bevy_Asset Usage Graph
+Definitions:
+- AssetSource: A source that bytes can be extracted from.
+E.g. filesystem, remote, embedded, etc.
+- AssetReader: Translates from Source to byte data.
+- AssetWriter: Translates from byte data to Source.
+- AssetLoader: Translates from bytes to asset.
+- AssetSaver: Translates from asset to bytes, possibly also processing the asset.
+- AssetServer: Used to load assets.
+- AssetProcessor: A background processer that loads all assets from a "source" AssetSource, processes them, and then saves them to a "destination" AssetSource.
+  - Meta File: Produced when assets are processed and saved in the same location as the source asset they correspond to.

+Using bevy's asset system involves setting up your app (top subgraph starting with `App`), your types (lower left subgraph), and then using the asset server (lower right subgraph).
 ```mermaid
 graph TD
 subgraph AppSetup[App Setup]